- App marketplace security

 Apple’s closed source code makes it harder for hackers to find security flaws.
-While Android’s open-source nature could mean the exact opposite of that, it also makes it more easily accessible to a wide variety of developers, and Google is slowly beginning to use this feature to their advantage.
+While Android’s open-source nature could mean the exact opposite of that, it also makes it more easily accessible to a wide variety of app developers, and Google is slowly beginning to use this feature to their advantage.

 In addition to its own security research, Google has increased the bounties it’s willing to pay to independent security researchers for reporting new Android vulnerabilities.
 At a major annual mobile security event in 2017, mobile security researchers failed to collect a single bounty for finding Android hacks.